 Keep your choices to a minimum if possible.

-I recommend that you know your audience well before you make any big decision for your business.
+I recommend that you know your audience well before making any significant decision for your business.

 If a particular option is not helping either you or your customer, it’s better to drop it off.

 Lesson #4: Make life easy for your customers.

 As a business owner, one must make life easier for its customers.